Some time ago, the AMP team announced that AMP was coming to email.

 Everything you’ve heard so far stands largely in favor of using AMP.

 But that doesn’t mean AMP comes without its potential drawbacks.
 The amp email template may pose a potential problem for websites in general.

 As touched on previously, amp mail is not the same as HTML.
 It is a whole new language that must be learned.
 This alone can eat up valuable time.
 Developers will be required to learn an entirely new set of skills just to create an email.

 Some argue that AMP blurs the line too much between emails and websites: “something like email is designed and overwhelmingly used to say things, while websites and apps are overwhelmingly designed and used to interact with things…It’s fundamentally useful to have a divide here.”

 Because emails are designed to be static and mimic traditional mail, adding AMP and website capabilities may take away from what email fundamentally is and always has been, ultimately altering it for the worse.

 After all, is it really that much of a hassle to open a new tab leading to a fully-equipped and interactive website?

-They also make the case that AMP for email is just another way for Google to control and insert itself into most aspects of the web experience, and that its motives are less than pure and not quite so user-focused.
+They also make the case that AMP is just another way for Google to control and insert itself into most aspects of the web experience and that its motives are less than pure and not quite so user-focused.
 As of now, Gmail is the only platform that supports amp email templates.

 Another possible drawback AMP could have is the loss of website traffic.
 AMP emails are essentially designed to eliminate the need to click through to a site, but many brands may feel the loss of those clicks.

-It also remains unclear how dynamic emails will change general drip email process.
+It also remains unclear how dynamic emails will change the general drip email process.